Scanned in 2026, Filed Under 2026

 Sources

-- Google Photos Help: “Edit your photos” (Computer tab; accessed July 6, 2026).
+- Google Photos Help: “Edit your photos” (Computer tab; steps and quoted wording re-verified August 18, 2026).
 Documents the “Edit date & time” steps, the multi-select “Shift dates & times” / “Set one date & time” options, and the note that an edited date displays in Google Photos while a downloaded or shared file “may show the original date and time saved by your camera.”

 Google Photos™ is a trademark of Google LLC.
 Timeline Scan is an independent service and is not affiliated with, endorsed by, or sponsored by Google.
-Google Photos behavior and steps on this page were checked against Google's public help pages on July 6, 2026; if something here has gone out of date, tell us and we'll correct it.
+The dialog shown under Fix #1 is an illustration, not a Google screenshot.
+Google Photos behavior and steps on this page were checked against Google's public help pages on August 18, 2026; if something here has gone out of date, tell us and we'll correct it.

 See Your Own Scans Land in the Right Years